 Carefully remove a small portion of the bark with an axe at that location.
 Try not to excessively damage the tree.

 Carefully drill a hole approximately 6-7 cm into the tree using the 10mm drill bit.
 Do not drill deeper than this recommended depth to prevent unnecessary damage to the tree.
-When drilling into a hardwood tree, start with a smaller drill bit to drill a pilot hole then drill with the 10mm drill bit to complete the drill hole.
-Ensure you are using a drill bit for wood.

 Insert a treenail through the sensor's loop, slip a spacer onto the treenail and then carefully hammer the treenail into the hole.
 Ensure the treenail is not damaged by the hammering.